OpenEvalProject/evals/manuscripts/elife-65419/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/65419/elife-65419-fig1-v2.jpg)

 **Figure 1.:** We analyzed a sample of the existing literature on the non-visual effects of light as a starting point for understanding the sex bias in the field.
 The sample included a total of 180 articles, and the breakdown of participant sex was then obtained in 166 articles.
 Binomial tests were conducted to evaluate the possibility that deviations from an even 50:50 sex distribution were attributable to chance alone.
 We implemented the Benjamini-Hochberg correction for multiple comparisons to control false-discovery rate (FDR).
 The proportion of female volunteers in each paper (represented by a dot) was plotted against the year of publication.
 Samples for which the proportion of female patients deviated significantly from 0.5 (P ≤ 0.05) were determined to be biased and colour-coded as orange.
 The marginal histograms show the numbers of papers irrespective of publication year (histogram on the right y axis), or irrespective of proportion (histogram on top x axis).
-Methods for paper selection are included in Methods.Figure 1—source code 1.Figure 1.Figure 1—source data 1.Figure 1.
+Methods for paper selection are included in Methods.

 Next, we examined studies that exclusively involved male or female participants (N = 63).
 Of these, only eleven (17.5%) provided text to justify this sample choice.
 For studies with only male participants the justifications included female physiology being subject to confounding factors such as menstruation (N = 3), research into the other sex being unnecessary due to previously published observations (n = 3), the study involving a sex-specific condition (N = 2), not being able to recruit females with a specific genetic polymorphism (N = 1), the study being a case study (N = 1), and the study being conducted in a location (field station) with only male staff (N = 1).
 We found some evidence that the number of females increased over time, with publication year and proportion of female participants being correlated (r(164)=0.17, P = 0.02895).
 Interestingly, the total sample size correlates with the fraction of female participants in a given study (r(164)=0.3, P = 0.00008; Spearman’s correlation): larger studies seem to recruit more balanced samples.

 In summary, we find a sex data gap in the literature on the non-visual effects of light, which needs to be considered in current efforts to translate research findings in the 'real world'.

-## Misconceptions underlying sex bias
+### Misconceptions underlying sex bias

 One of the important aspects of an experimental design is to simplify a complex world to generate a testing space where cause and effect can be isolated.
 This approach is necessary to generate ‘doable problems’, allowing researchers to better understand the mechanisms that underlie a biologically intricate world (Gompers, 2018).
 In animal research, this simplification has led to studying one sex and strain in one batch, an approach supported by an interpretation of the ‘Reduce’ element of the 3R ethical framework.
 Historically, this has been conceived as a requirement for minimizing the number of animals in a single experiment, thus encouraging researchers to generate a narrow testing space before extrapolating and generalizing the results.
 Male animals were consistently selected due to the belief that the sex hormone cycle in females would lead to greater variability in the data, which would then require a larger number of female animals to achieve the same statistical power (Karp and Reavey, 2019).
 A recent meta-analysis looking at 9,932 traits found that the variability seen in female mice was not greater than for male mice – and in some cases was less – yet the legacy remains (Prendergast et al., 2014).